yurrriq/frege-lein-plugin/README.md

 If you already have a Leiningen project, you can add this plugin as follows:

-Add `[lein-fregec "3.24.100a"]` to `:plugins` in your `project.clj`.
+Add `[org.clojars.yurriq/lein-fregec "3.24.100.1"]` to `:plugins` in your `project.clj`.
 The version of `lein-fregec` matches the version of the Frege compiler it is compatible with and uses.

 Usage - Configuration & Execution
 -----